ice-cube-1/robotic-arm/mkdocs/docs/pre-done_functions.md

 * These functions have extra parameters that are automatically passed in from your code.
 These are the arm, the websocket and the camera (scan and pickup only).

 ## Scan
 This scans a full 360 degrees ands adds any barrels it detects to the render.
-It also

     async def scan(barrels: list[Barrel] = []) -> list[Barrel]